-Let it be said, trains do indeed still cross the River Taw in many places, eleven times this happens in fact.
-However there was a twelfth crossing over that river it was the biggest crossing of all – and the one trains do not use anymore.
-Yes you might have guessed – the Ilfracombe line’s stupendous cast iron viaduct at Barnstaple – a rarity in terms of construction as well as a curved crossing as far as the UK’s railways go.
+Trains do indeed still cross the River Taw in many places, eleven times this happens in fact.
+However a twelfth crossing was the biggest of all – and the one trains just do not use anymore.
+Yes you guessed – its the Ilfracombe line’s stupendous cast iron viaduct at Barnstaple.
+That was a rarity in terms of construction as well as a unique example of a curved steel built structure as far as the UK’s railways are concerned.
 This week is in fact the 50th anniversary of the line’s closure.
 The Barnstaple to Ilfracombe Railway opened on 20 July 1874 and shut for good on 5th October 1970, the last train having in fact run two days earlier on the 3rd October.
 This was an eight car DMU forming the 19.55pm from Ilfracombe to Exeter carrying around 500 passengers.

-The Barnstaple and Ilfracombe Railway was a considerably spectacular route, and despite being a fairly short line as far as most go, six of those 15 miles entailed a climb of 600 feet.
+The Barnstaple and Ilfracombe Railway was a quite spectacular route and despite being a fairly short line, six of its 15 miles entailed a climb of 600 feet.
 It had some of the steepest grades for a mainline in the country, with a 1 in 36 standing start from Ilfracombe station itself!
-Talking of spectacular, the line too linked to another impressive route which most will know as the narrow gauge Lynton and Barnstaple Railway.
+Talking of spectacular, the line too linked to another impressive route which was the narrow gauge Lynton and Barnstaple Railway.

 The Ilfracombe railway was originally built as a single track line and was indeed classed as a light railway with a speed restriction of 25 miles per hour.
 The line’s classification as a light railway was removed in 1887 and work soon began to double the track.
 The first section of this to open was from Braunton to Mortehoe on 1st July 1889.
 That from Pottington to Braunton opened for service on 4th August 1890.
 The most difficult section of double track, from Mortehoe to Ilfracombe, opened last this being on 1st July 1891.
 Speeds on the line were raised where it was possible and some fast running could be gained between Barnstaple and Wrafton and also in the up direction from Mortehoe to Braunton.